Kratom for Pain Relief: How It Works, Why It’s So Popular, & Safety Concerns

 Considering the dangers of prescription pain relievers, kratom can certainly be worth trying out; just talk to your doctor first.

 Kratom is a unique substance because it is heavily dose-dependent.
-Taking a small amount and a large amount of a single strain can yield wildly different effects.
+Taking a small or large amount of a single strain can yield wildly different effects.
 As such, it’s important to get your dosing right if you want to use the herb as a natural pain reliever.

 In general, moderate to large doses are more appropriate for alleviating pain.